YZHA-yuzi/nbRegQF/README.md

 ## The health model

-The proposed NB regression models using exposure quantile functions as the functional covariate is given below
+The proposed NB regression models using exposure quantile functions as a functional covariate is given below

 ![
 \\begin{align\*}